 The caveats: global positioning, priced in US dollars, and we found no evidence of AU GST or UK/EU VAT-specific handling.
 Quoting only.

 The missed-call problem is real: if you're on the tools, you can't answer the phone, and the caller rings the next tradie.
-These tools attack that, two by answering for you and one by letting you do admin by talking.
+Five options are worth knowing, listed cheapest first, because the trade-branded ones are the expensive end of this category and that is not obvious from their marketing.

-What it does: the most established Australian AI receptionist; answers your calls, books jobs, and captures leads.
-Around $300 a month plus a setup fee of roughly $800, with partner promos discounting setup to about $400.
+What it does: the most heavily marketed Australian AI receptionist aimed at trades; answers your calls, books jobs, and captures leads.

 What it does: AI phone receptionist for tradies; call answering and admin capture, in the same category as Sophiie.
 Pricing is on its site.

-The caveats: newer and less established than Sophiie; same category limits apply.
+The caveats: newer and less established than Sophiie, and we could not verify a price to put in the table below.
+Same category limits apply.
 Not a quote-to-invoice tool.

 What it does: the inverse of a receptionist, and the most genuinely novel tool on this list: you ring it and say what you need ("send the invoice for the Smith job," "book Dave in Thursday") and it actions that in Fergus, ServiceM8, Xero, QuickBooks, Google Workspace, or Apple Calendar. $80 AUD a month for about 3 hours of voice time, 30-day trial.
 Tradify and MYOB integrations are on its roadmap.